AstrologyHub.com's – Ultimate Eclipse Guide Tells You All You Need to Know About Eclipses.

 During the eclipse season, there is always a solar eclipse.
 The solar eclipse is usually accompanied by a lunar eclipse at the opposite node, but not always.

 Occasionally a solar eclipse occurs with no lunar eclipse, or sometimes there is two solar eclipses with a lunar eclipse in between them.

 Eclipses through the Zodiac

 Since everything in the sky is moving, the nodes of the Moon also revolve counter-clockwise along the ecliptic, taking approximately 18.6 years to move a full 360 degrees.

-To help locate celestial phenomenon, astrologers locate objects along the ecliptic using a measurement system known at the Zodiac, or the “Way of Life.”
-The Zodiac includes 12 divisions, or signs, each 30 degrees in length.
+To help locate celestial phenomena, astrologers locate objects along the ecliptic using a measurement system known as the Zodiac, or the “Way of Life.”
+The Zodiac includes 12 divisions, or signs, every 30 degrees in length.

 Or, to look at it more personally, every 9 years (roughly half of 18.6), you can expect to enter an accelerated time of change for the affairs governed by your own planets (and yet another reason the ancients saw the number 9 as such a powerful symbol of completion.)

 As mentioned above, eclipses revolve through all the Zodiac signs once every 18.6 years.
 But even more precisely, every 18 years, 11 days and 8 hours, a nearly identical eclipse will occur 10 degrees further along the Zodiac.
 This period is known as a Saros, or a Saros cycle.

 And, Saros cycles are also part of a much larger pattern.
 Approximately 72 of these geometrically similar eclipses occur in a row, evolving over 1300 years.